vikkashh/Customer-Churn-Intelligence-platform/README.md

 [![Live Demo](https://img.shields.io/website?url=https%3A%2F%2Fcustomer-churn-intelligence-platformgit-f4ftmrzgrzaetqlbashkwb.streamlit.app&style=for-the-badge&label=Live%20App&logo=streamlit&color=brightgreen)](https://customer-churn-intelligence-platformgit-f4ftmrzgrzaetqlbashkwb.streamlit.app)

-Welcome to the **Customer Churn Intelligence Platform**! 🔍 This Streamlit app uses a trained machine learning model to predict customer churn in a telecom environment.
+Welcome to the **Customer Churn Intelligence Platform**! 🔍 This Streamlit app uses a trained machine learning model to predict customer churn in a telecom environment. you can run it by clicking on the link.

 ---
 ## OVERVIEW